 Maritime Heritage Collection

-We have been contracted to transport all of these artifacts to our studio where they are photographed, documented, and stabilized through specified conservation treatments.
-The artifacts are then returned to MARAD’s storage for future planned museum display.
-Work is expected to require approximately two years.
+Our conservators transported these artifacts to our DC-based studio where they were photographed, documented, and stabilized through specified conservation treatments.
+The artifacts were then returned to MARAD’s storage for future planned museum display.